igor-sb/moving_source_diffusion/readme.md

 **COMSOL Multiphysics (3.5) instructions**

+These instructions are used to create ``moving_source_diffusion_comsol35.mph`` file.
+I attached the instructions since it won't work with newer COMSOL versions.

 * Create two geometries ('geom's).
 The first one is the main domain where the diffusion is simulated (a square, insulating boundary, diffusion and no convection and reaction terms under ``Physics`` / ``Subdomain Settings``) and a second one consisting of a single point.